LAGI 2020 Fly Ranch

 Programming will leverage existing LAGI materials from previous years’ competitions for STEAM (science, technology, engineering, art, math) education and project-based learning, and also incorporate new materials based on the themes of LAGI 2020.
 Within the framework of these events, participants will enjoy imagining their own ideas for regenerative artwork designed within the context of local landscapes and ecosystems.

 LAGI 2020 Fly Ranch will engage with Gerlach School during the month of April 2020 for “STEAM month.”
-LAGI directors, Elizabeth Monoian and Robert Ferry will stay in Gerlach for the month in order to provide hands on STEAM project based learning with a built Solar Mural outcome.
+LAGI directors, Elizabeth Monoian and Robert Ferry will stay in Gerlach for the month in order to provide hands on STEAM project based learning with a built Solar Mural artwork outcome.
 We will coordinate guest lecturers in the fields of science, engineering, energy, art, and more.
 Building on materials that we’ve developed over the last decade we will design a curriculum that is unique to Gerlach and the surrounding area.

-The work will culminate into a design for a Land Art Generator Solar Mural, which will be installed in September of 2020 immediately following the closing of Burning Man.
+The work will culminate into a design for a Land Art Generator Solar Mural artwork, which will be installed in September of 2020 immediately following the closing of Burning Man.

 Students will document their process through photography and writing and will work with us to design and print a small booklet of outcomes.

 The curriculum for STEAM month at Gerlach School will be developed with a mind towards becoming a Green Box that will be further developed with the Desert Research Institute.
 The idea is that this content will live on as a legacy project that will be used state-wide in the Nevada educational system for years to come.

 LAGI books have been published with Prestel, Hirmer, and Page One Publishing.
 LAGI 2010 Dubai/Abu Dhabi: The Time is Now, LAGI 2012 Freshkills Park: Regenerative Infrastructures, LAGI 2014 Copenhagen: New Energies, LAGI 2016 Santa Monica: Powering Places, LAGI 2018 Melbourne: Energy Overlays, and LAGI 2019 Abu Dhabi: Return to the Source (cover shown below), have had broad international distribution and are often used in university studios around the world.